A cappella gospel, musical theater, harmony choirs and national anthem performer

 Musical Theater Performer

-Jocelynne started performing as a musician at the age of 4.
-She grew up in the theater and has a strong musical theater background.
+Jocelynne started performing as a musician at the age of 4 when she debuted in A Christmas Carol at her community theater.
+From then on, she grew up in the theater and has a strong musical theater background.
+From performing at community theaters to show choir to high school theater, she involved herself in any aspect of theater that she could.
 In addition to being a trained vocal performer, she also plays a variety of instruments including: trumpet, french horn, piano, baritone, sousaphone, and percussion.
 Before moving to Florida, Jocelynne performed in a Pink Floyd tribute band where she served as the main female vocalist.
+She spends her weekends as a Worship Lead with Anchor MSC in Boynton Beach.
 With a variety of music and genre leads, Jocelynne amazes every venue!

 Stacy Jo Coffee-Thorne